-Mets' Marcus Stroman opts out of 2020 MLB seaso...
+Mets' Marcus Stroman Opts out of 2020 MLB Seaso...

 - News Article

-Mets' Marcus Stroman opts out of 2020 MLB season amid COVID-19 concerns - CBSSports.com
+Mets' Marcus Stroman Opts out of 2020 MLB Season amid COVID-19 Concerns

 Tweets